benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

     RMSE:  2847.6034508083358

-This is rather high.
+This is rather high, and likely do to the 'seasonal' fluctuations the model is predicting that mimic the pattern with which hospitals released data.
 Finally, I plot the forecast for the daily covid death rate on the testing data:

 ![png](assets/images/tsa_files/covid19_analysis_clean_32_0.png)